AliyunContainerService/pouch/docs/features/pouch_with_rich_container.md

 Rich container is a very useful container mode when containerizing applications.
 This mode helps technical staff to complete packaging fat applications almost with no effort.
 It provides efficient ways to equip more basic software or system services except for target application in a single container .
 Then applications in containers could be running as smoothly as usual in VM or physical machine.
 This is a more generalized application-centric mode.
 This mode brings no invasiveness at all to both developers and operators.
 Especially for operators, they could have abilities to maintain applications in container with all essential tools or service processes they may need as usual.

-Rich container mode is not the default mode Pouch provides.
-It is an additional mode pouch brings to extend users' container experience.
+Rich container mode is not the default mode PouchContainer provides.
+It is an additional mode PouchContainer brings to extend users' container experience.
 Users can still manage ordinary containers by switching rich container flag off.

 ## Scenario